ArhanChaudhary/arhan.js/README.md

 # arhan.js

-My personal JavaScript tooling utilities
+A collection of my personal JavaScript tooling utilities for use within Chrome DevTools, loaded automatically with its own Chrome extension.
+Primarily used for my CTF competitions and day to day scripting shenanigans.